neto1895/M14C_Tech_Blog-ECR/README.md

 ## Description

-A back end for an e-commerce site.
-From a working Express.js API to configure it to use Sequelize to interact with a MySQL database.
-This project let the user GET, POST, PUT and delete data from the database.

-A fullstack blog site CMS-style where developers can publish their blog posts and comment on other developers’ posts as well.
+A full-stack blog site CMS-style where developers can publish their blog posts and comment on other developers’ posts.

 ## Table of Contents
 - [ Walkthrough ](#walkthrough)